+- X-rays and other radiology services

+- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs - Operating and recovery room costs - Physical, occupational, and speech language therapy - Inpatient substance use services - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidneypancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance use services

+- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If Medicare HMO Blue FlexRx provides transplant services at a location outside the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
-Coverage of whole blood, packed red cells, and other components of blood begins with the first pint of blood that you need. - Physician services
+If Medicare HMO Blue FlexRx provides transplant services at a location outside the pattern of care for transplants in your community and you chose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

+- Blood including storage and administration.
+Coverage of whole blood, packed red cells, and other components of blood begins with the first pint of blood that you need.

+- Physician services